 Sweet potato is cold sensitive and should be planted after all danger of frost is over and the soil temperature at 4 inch-deep is >65°F (>18°C).
 The optimum growth temperature is between 70-85°F (21-29°C), although plants can tolerate temperatures between 65-95°F (18-35°C).
 Plant slips in the field between May 5 and June 15 in warmer, southern areas and between May 20 and June 5 in cooler areas.
-Slips 12-inch long with 6-8 leaves and well initiated root system are best.
-Plant slips on moist ridged rows 8-10 inches high.
-Plant spacing is 12-18 inches along rows and 36-48 inches between rows.
-Sweet potatoes may also be planted in black plastic mulch covered raised beds with drip irrigation.
-Water or starter fertilizer solution (1 oz/gal of 15-30-15 or equivalent) at 4-5 oz/slip applied at planting will benefit establishment.
+Plant slips on moist ridged rows 8 to 10" high.
+Within-row spacing depends on variety selection and runs between 10 to 18" between individual plants (note: larger spacing between plants can promote larger than normal storage roots).
+Row spacing can range between 36 to 42" (14,500 to 12,500 slips per acre at 12" within row spacing).
+Optimal spacing is contingent on soil fertility and soil water.
+In cooler climates, black plastic mulch can be used supplied with drip irrigation with rows spaced between 48 to 60" (8,712 to 10,890 slips per acre at 12" within row spacing).
+Water or starter fertilizer solution (1 oz/gal of 15-30-15 or equivalent) at 4 to 5 oz/slip applied at planting will benefit establishment.
 If irrigation is available, water field immediately after planting and then as needed (see also Irrigation above).